Texas DWI Statistics by County and BAC Level (2015–2025)

 • Aggregated Texas court outcome data

 Texas does not maintain a centralized database reporting DWI dismissals, reductions, or convictions by county.
-As a result, outcome data must be aggregated from county court records and normalized across jurisdictions.
+As a result, outcome data is only available through reports from county courts.

 Typical Outcome Ranges (First-Offense, Non-Injury DWI)